Ded Gjo Luli

 Dedë Gjon Luli Dedvukaj, also referred to as Ded Gjo Luli and Deda (November 1840 – 24 September 1915), was an Albanian guerrilla leader most notable for commanding the Malissori uprising against Ottoman troops.
 He was posthumously awarded the "Hero of Albania" title.
 Dedvukaj was the clan chieftain of the Hoti tribe.

 Early life

-Dedvukaj was born in the village of Traboin, at the time part of the Sanjak of Scutari of the Ottoman Empire (now in Tuzi Municipality, Montenegro).
+Dedvukaj was born in the village of Traboin, at the time part of the Sanjak of Scutari of the Ottoman Empire (now in Tuzi Municipality, Montenegro) as the first and only son of Gjon Luli.
+He was named after his grandfather, Ded Broci.
 He belonged to the Dedvukaj family (or brotherhood) of the Hoti tribe.
 In the late Ottoman period, Hoti was regarded the foremost bajrak of the Malësia e Madhe region.
+His family remained prominent in Hoti affairs after his death: his son Gjelosh Luli commanded fighters against Ottoman and Serbian forces in the following years, and Gjelosh's wife, Nora of Hoti (also known as Nora Luli), organized a women's unit that gathered intelligence and transported weapons for the Hoti resistance.
 Dedvukaj adhered to Roman Catholicism.

 League of Prizren

 A member of the League of Prizren, Ded Gjoni participated in the conflicts in Plav and Gusinje (1879–80) that resisted the decision of the Congress of Berlin (June–July 1878) to cede Ottoman territories to the Principality of Montenegro (as part of ending the Great Eastern Crisis).
 As the cession of Plav and Gusinje was proven impossible without bloodbath, the Ottoman Empire ceded Ulqin in January 1880 as compensation.